Economy of Belgrade: Business

 In the recent years, investment climate in Belgrade and Serbia have been improved.
 The country is in the process of negotiating the accession to the European Union, and is the world’s leading reformer as stated by the World Bank.
 In addition, the pace of structural reforms is ahead of that in other transition countries according to the European Bank for Reconstruction and Development.
 Stocks are traded at the Belgrade Stock Exchange.

 Most of notable Serbian companies are based in Belgrade, such as Air Serbia, AIK Banka, Belgrade Nikola Tesla Airport, Delhaize Serbia, Delta Holding, Dunav osiguranje, Elektromreža Srbije, Elektroprivreda Srbije, Energoprojekt holding, Frikom, Galenika, Generali Osiguranje, Hesteel Serbia, Imlek, MK Group, Nordeus, Pošta Srbije, Putevi Srbije, Serbia Broadband, Serbian Railways, Telekom Srbija, Telenor Srbija, Yugoimport SDPR, Štark and many others.

 Also, Belgrade is a regional center for AXA, Carlsberg, CBRE Group, Delhaize Group, ComTrade Group, General Electric, Huawei, Japan Tobacco, Kraft Foods, Maquet, Motorola, MTV Adria, Mubadala, NCR Corporation, OMV, Procter & Gamble, Samsung, IKEA, Ericsson, Colliers International, CB Richard Ellis, SNC-Lavalin, Sinohydro Corporation, Société Générale, Unilever, Zepter International and many others.

 Intellectual capital

 As a leading educational center in Serbia comprising 62 university-level institutions, Belgrade boasts well educated, fast learning, multilingual and IT literate labor force.
 Over 8,000 students graduate from Belgrade University every year, with 1/3 of them adding to the traditionally strong engineer base.
 According to the Gallup International, the percentage of English speakers is the highest in Central and Eastern Europe, and an increasing number of western business schools open their affiliates in Belgrade.

 Sectors

+Tourism and gastronomy

+Since early 2000s, Belgrade has been gradually attracting foreign tourists with its vibrant cultural events and nightlife.
+Around 2000 restaurants, coffee shops, bars and nightlife venues are located in both downtown, uptown and suburban Belgrade.
+In addition, it has hosted many important sport competitions in the past, with multiple well-organized basketball and tennis courts.